Council tax exemption has traditionally only been possible for full-time students.

 As with determining eligibility for any benefit, determining eligibility for council tax exemption can be complex if you are not classified as a ‘full-time’ student.
 However, we can provide you with advice and guide you through the legal jargon, especially if you are at all unsure whether you should apply or how your particular course would be defined.

 If you have questions and want to have a better understanding of council tax, you are welcome to contact the Money & Housing Advice team, whose specialist advisers can support and advise you.
-You can contact them through their Adviceline or by submitting an enquiry form.

 What can I do if I don’t get exemption?